rheslip/DaisySP_Teensy/README.md

 There are compile problems with the resonator objects.
 I think this an issue with derived classes but I have not been able to fix it as yet.

-Tested with Arduino 1.85 and Teensyduino 1.53.
+Originally ested with Arduino 1.85 and Teensyduino 1.53.
+Latest updates ested with Pico 2 and Arduino 2.2.7.

 Rich Heslip rheslip@hotmail.com